A New Chapter for VCFA

 Community has always been the touchstone of VCFA’s values, and it is our hope that by forging these new channels for collaboration and discourse within and across programs, we will further deepen our understanding and practice of what “community” means at VCFA.

-“Our commitment to the arts is necessarily tied to innovation, and we’re constantly reevaluating and redefining how to best support our community and the progressive, transformative programs for which VCFA is known.
+“Our commitment to the arts is necessarily tied to innovation.
+We’re constantly reevaluating and redefining how to best support our community and the progressive, transformative programs for which VCFA is known.
 We’re thrilled to be continuing the College’s tradition of excellence in this next chapter and are eager to share in the enhanced opportunities it will afford our students, faculty, and community.”

 – Leslie Ward, VCFA President